 Impacts caused by dust and noise during construction are unavoidable but are temporary in nature and are not anticipated to cause any residual effects.
-Potential disturbance effects to raptors will be minimized through avoiding construction activities during sensitive periods (i.e. the breeding/ nesting season).
-In the event that construction activities be required in this area during the breeding season, prior to construction commencing, surveys will be undertaken to identify the presence/absence of nesting raptors within the woodland where construction activities are to occur (within 30m of the woodland edge).
-If a nest is located, a designated buffer will be marked off within which no construction activity will be allowed while the nest is active..
-Buffer widths will be based on the species sensitivity.
+Potential disturbance effects to birds would be minimized through avoiding construction activities during sensitive periods (i.e. the breeding season).
+Should activities be required in this area during the breeding bird season, prior to construction, surveys would be undertaken to identify the presence/absence of nesting birds within the woodland where construction activities are to occur within 30 m of the woodland edge.
+If a nest is located, a designated buffer will be marked off within which no construction activity will be allowed while the nest is active.
+The radius of the buffer width ranges from 5 - 60 m depending on the species.
+Buffer widths are based on the species sensitivity and on buffer width recommendations that have been reviewed and approved by Environment Canada.

-The Contractor will not be permitted to park construction equipment or vehicles, to repair or refuel vehicles, store construction materials, or stockpile earth materials within 7m of the Twenty Mile Creek Woodland, and 25.4m Mill Creek-Inverary Woods.
-All toxic products required during construction, operation and decommissioning must be transported, handled, disposed or recycled according to provincial and municipal waste management standards and a spill prevention program must be developed and carried out in accordance with MOE Spill Reporting Guidelines (See Appendix D)
+The Contractor will not be permitted to park construction equipment or vehicles, to repair or refuel vehicles, store construction materials, or stockpile earth materials within the identified natural feature.
+A minimum setback distance of 5m will be maintained.
+All toxic products required during construction, operation and decommissioning must be transported, handled, disposed or recycled according to provincial and municipal waste management standards and a spill prevention program must be developed and carried out in accordance with MOE Spill Reporting Guidelines (See Appendix D).